programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 wf_comment_plot
 ```

-Blue plot points represent comments from left-leaning channels, and red plotting points represent comments from right-leaning channels.
+Blue plot points represent comments from left-leaning channels, and red plot points represent comments from right-leaning channels.
 Note that the colors are not clearly grouped!

 {% include figure.html filename="or-en-text-mining-youtube-comments-7.jpg" alt="Visualization of WordFish model showing relative comment placement color-coded by partisanship of video channel" caption="Figure 5.
 Visualization of WordFish model showing relative comment placement color-coded by partisanship of video channel" %}